show episodes

 continue reading

-Barefoot Expo May 16-17 2025 This Episode's Show Notes Join Our Newsletter: Movement Colored Glasses Katy’s Virtual Studio - Try it Free for 7 Days!
+Try Katy's Virtual Studio Free for 7 Days!
+This Episode's Show Notes Join Our Newsletter: Movement Colored Glasses Katy’s Virtual Studio - Try it Free for 7 Days!
 Katy Bowman and Jeannette Loram kick this episode off with a conversation about British walking idioms and nature-based language.
-They are then joined by Mark Sisson, author, former distance runner and…
+They are then joined by Mark Sisson, author, former dista…

 continue reading